-- Understand how the Nazis conditioned people to accept inhumanity. - Understand what life was like in concentration camps and how they were designed to demean as well as to exterminate. - Consider the factors on a society-level that lead to upstander behavior and a culture of inclusion.
+- Explore the steps that led to dehumanization used by the Nazis and how important dehumanization was in ultimately allowing the Final Solution to occur. - Understand what a death camp was during the Holocaust. - Consider the factors on a societal level that lead to upstander behavior and a culture of inclusion.

 - Rachael describes her trip to Sobibor as a journey "to the end of the world" and she wonders what the trees would say if they could talk.
 In your own mind's eye, what would the trees tell us? - Hana describes life during the Holocaust to "slowly being peeled off like an onion."
-She says, "You are being conditioned to live a subhuman life...And when you are looked at like subhumans, no one has trouble killing you."
-How were layers of humanity slowly peeled away from Jews and other victims during this time? - The Nazis believed Jews and others homosexuals, Jehovah's Witnesses, the mentally ill, Roma were subhuman.
-How did this portrayal of these groups of people impact the victims, soldiers, and ordinary citizens? - How was Sobibor constructed "with intention"?
-How was life taken from the prisoners there, both literally and figuratively?
+She says, "You are being conditioned to worse and worse situations...and to live a subhuman life...And when you are looked at like subhumans, no one has trouble killing you."
+How were layers of humanity slowly peeled away from Jews and other victims during this time? - What is dehumanization and why is it dangerous? - The Nazis believed Jews and others homosexuals, Jehovah's Witnesses, the mentally ill, Roma were subhuman.
+How did this portrayal of these groups of people impact the victims, soldiers, and ordinary citizens? - Rachael says Sobibor was constructed "with intention"?
+What intention was this? - How was deception used at Sobibor so that victims would not be aware of what was about to happen to them? - Rachael describes the podcast as a 'story of memory.'
+In this episode, the details of her family's deaths are only known from stories passed on from one person to another and may not be historically accurate.
+However, this is how many families, during and after the Holocaust, learned what happened to their loved ones.
+In what ways does this affect how we listen and understand survivor testimony?
+What do you take a "story of memory" to mean, as compared to what you might expect to find in a historic record? - Why do you think Rachael felt it was critical to visit Sobibor and to include this experience as part of this podcast?

-- Read about the "Final Solution". - Study the map Nazi Camps and Sites of Mass Executions in the Echoes & Reflections Unit, The "Final Solution."
-Identify the location of the Sobibor extermination camp in Poland. - View May 3, 1942, in Echoes & Reflections' Timeline of the Holocaust, to learn about Sobibor. - Watch the visual history testimony of Itka Zygmuntowicz, who describes a day in Auschwitz.
+- Explore the propaganda and laws passed against the Jews in Germany in the Timeline of the Holocaust and understand that much the same process was repeated in other countries in Europe. - Read about the The "Final Solution." - Study the map Nazi Camps and Sites of Mass Executions in the Echoes & Reflections Unit, The "Final Solution."
+Identify the location of the Sobibor extermination camp in Poland. - View May 3, 1942, in Echoes & Reflections' Timeline of the Holocaust, to learn about Sobibor.

-Auschwitz Extinction Gas chamber Mass grave Refuge Sobibor
+Extinction Gas chamber Mass grave Refuge Sobibor